Joining the Masons

 You Must be Related to a Freemason to Join!

 This one is up there with you must be invited and even Grand Lodge is not sure where this particular idea comes from.
-However, it may that a or some non-Masons were aware that a Freemason may have suggested (as per paragraph above) that his son might like it but that is pure speculation!
+However, it may be that a or some non-Masons were aware that a Freemason may have suggested (as per paragraph above) that his son might like it but that is pure speculation!
 There is absolutely no need for there to have been any of your family connected with Freemasonry in any way if you wish to join.
 Each man that approaches a Lodge is considered on his own merits and reputation.

 If you don’t know a Mason You Can’t Join!

 Stories are often heard of prospective members who being unaware of the rule above waited for decades to be invited to join by a Mason they knew while the Mason himself waited for them to ask.
 Others have spent a lifetime thinking of joining but not knowing anyone to propose them and no other way of voicing their interest.
 Fortunately, in this modern age of Internet and email this is no longer the case!
-The reality is that if every man who became a Freemason had to know a Freemason first Freemasonry wouldn’t have lasted as Long as it has.
+The reality is that if every man who became a Freemason had to know a Freemason first, Freemasonry itself wouldn’t have lasted as long as it has.

 You Have to Be Rich to Be a Mason!